 CONDITIONS OF POSSIBILITY FOR THE OVERREPRESENTATION OF HOMELESSNESS AMONG INDIGENOUS PEOPLES

-The conditions of possibility for the appearance of many of the issues facing Indigenous Peoples (including the overrepresentation of homelessness among people of Indigenous ancestry) can be traced to colonization and ongoing systemic oppression.
+The conditions of possibility for the appearance of many of the issues facing Indigenous Peoples (including homelessness) can be traced to colonization and ongoing systemic oppression.
 According to Daniel, and Cukier (2015) homelessness among Indigenous Peoples is rooted in factors linked to our current structures and history, where this population has “suffered terribly from the effects of colonization and whose current social, economic, and political conditions have placed them in a deeply disadvantaged position”. (p.52).
 Hulchanski, Campsie, Chau, Hwang, and Paradis (2009) also notes that the “historical legacies of residential schools and community displacement all play a role” in homelessness among Indigenous Peoples (p.8).
-With the former in mind, addressing homelessness among Indigenous Peoples must include a serious examination of Canadas colonial history and how it is upheld through harmful (dominant and often taken for granted) ideology that is often deeply embedded in our social policies and structures (i.e. government, welfare, courts, academia, schools, etc.).
+With the former in mind, addressing homelessness among Indigenous Peoples must include a serious examination of Canada’s colonial history and how it is upheld through harmful (dominant and frequently taken for granted) ideology that is often deeply embedded in our social policies and structures (i.e. government, welfare, courts, academia, schools, etc.).

 SUPPORTING SERVICE USERS: WHY SOCIAL WORKERS SHOULD ADOPT A MICRO AND MACRO APPROACH TO CARE